AI Kitchen Remodel: See Your Kitchen Before You Spend a Dollar

 So instead of guessing what might work, I opened the space in Renovate AI and tested three different design directions.

-Each design took about 10–15 seconds to generate.
+Each design took about 10-15 seconds.

 Original Kitchen